adarshkr86/technicalchallenge/challenge1/README.md

 Style
 1. What all outside users will be able to access in architecture.
-2. Presentation and data layers should not be accessible from outside.
+2. Application and Data layers should not be accessible from outside.
 3. Have separate subnets between tiers for security.
 4. We will have two subnets , one for presentation and one for application layer in the virtual network.